topdata-software-gmbh/topdata-development-helper-sw6/README.md

 ## About
 - it disables the requests to the server every 5 seconds to `/api/notification/message?limit=5` in SW6 administration
-- TODO: some useful CLI commands
+- Provides useful CLI commands for development and maintenance
 - 06/2023 created.